The Matching, Planning, and Hosting Process

 Are you interested in working with this Experteer or not?

 After speaking you should have enough information to determine if the partnership is a good match for you.
-As soon as you make a decision, email our matching team (match@movingworlds.org) to let us know whether you have confirmed a match or not.
+Once you agree to work together, the experteer will confirm the match via a form.

 In addition, you can use the email templates below to communicate your intention with your Experteer: